IvoLimmen/awesome-java/README.md

 * Frameworks and libraries that simplify reading/writing CSV data.*

 * [uniVocity-parsers](https://github.com/uniVocity/univocity-parsers) - One of the fastest and most feature-complete CSV parsers for Java.
 Also comes with parsers for TSV and fixed width records.
+* [Flatpack](http://flatpack.sourceforge.net/) - flat file parser that handles CSV (including values containing ','), fixed length and custom delimiters.
+The formats can be configured in XML, it is fast and released under Apache license 2.0.
+* [Commons CSV](http://commons.apache.org/proper/commons-csv/) - Commons CSV reads and writes files in variations of the Comma Separated Value (CSV) format.
+* [OpenCSV](http://opencsv.sourceforge.net/) - Opencsv is an easy-to-use CSV (comma-separated values) parser library for Java

 ## Database